vfonov/vfonov.github.io/CV_industry.md

 ---
 ### Summary
 Researcher and software developer with more than 15 years of experience in researching and implementing novel methods for image processing and medical image analysis.
 With strong background in applied mathematics and computer science.
 Expert knowledge in image analysis methods for MRI and computer vision.
-Developed methods for diagnostics of neurological diseases and tracking normal development of the human brain.
-Consulting for adaptation of develed methods for use in clinical trials for drug development.
-Co-authered more then 100 academic papers.
+Developed methods for diagnostics of neurological diseases and tracking normal development of the human brain.Co-authered more then 100 academic papers.
+Consulted for application of image processing methods in clinical trials for drug development.

 ### Skills
 data analysis using **R, Python**; machine learning with **scikit-learn**;deep learning with  **torch**; software development with **C, C++, Python, Lua , Perl, Ruby**